APRILIA RACING S.R.L.

 Within the trustworthy relationship with the Company, the employees and external partners must use the resources of the Company and their working capabilities in the Company’s interest, pursuant to the principles of the Code of Ethics.

-In this respect, all employees and partners must avoid situations in which their personal and/or family member interests may influence their professional conduct, abstaining from any activity which could cause personal interests to conflict with the Company’s interest or which could interfere with and affect the impartial, objective capacity to take decisions in the Company’s interest.
+In this respect, all employees and partners must avoid situations in which their personal and/or familiar interests may influence their professional conduct, abstaining from any activity which could set a personal interest against the Company’s interest or which could interfere with and encumber the decisions to be adopted in the Company’s interest.

 Employees and partners must promptly report any conflict of interest, even indirect or potential, to their managers and to the supervisory body (“Supervisory Body”) set forth by the Organisation, Management and Control Model (“Organisational Model”) and, in any case, the involved subject should abstain from the relevant operative/decisional process.

-The Company is convinced that global growth must be sustainable in the common interest of all shareholders, including the shareholders of the Piaggio Group, both present and future.
+The Company is convinced that global growth must be sustainable in the common interest of all shareholders, both present and future.
 Investments and industrial and commercial initiatives are therefore aimed at respecting the environment and public health.

 Without prejudice to compliance with the specific applicable regulation, the Company pays attention to environmental issues in its decisions, also adopting - where operationally and economically feasible and compatible - environmentally friendly production technologies and methods, with the aim of reducing the environmental impact of its activities.